liberland/docs/blockchain/white-paper.md

 ### President & Vice-Presidents
 The President, selected by the Senators, serves as the head of state and represents Liberland internationally.
 The President's actions require confirmation by at least one Vice-President.

+## Future Outlook
 ### Judiciary
 The on-chain judiciary is in active development, aiming to combine trust-based elements, such as professional judges and process law, with blockchain-native solutions, inspired by Kleros, the Aragon Court, and Ulex.

+### E-Identity
+Liberland aims to present a decentralized identity solution, a fork of the Identity pallet using NFTs of the Uniques pallet.
+Identification is accomplished by registrars with KnownGood status for issuing particular forms of identity.
+All identity-related data on-chain is stored in an encrypted forma

 ## Development and Contact Information
 The Liberland Blockchain is being developed by a team led by Dorian Stern-Vukotic, with Kacper Zuk as Senior Developer.
 The team is supported by Liberland Limited, a Hong Kong-based Limited Liability Company.
 The intended languages of development are Rust for the backend and Javascript/Angular for the frontend.